MoreliaTalk/morelia_server/docs/source/development.rst

 ::

- git pull upstream develop
+ git pull upstream master

-2. Sending changes to development branch of your fork:
+2. Sending changes to main branch of your fork:

 ::